EugeneBoondock/earthie-chatbot/README.md

-# Earthie Chatbot: Gemini Integration
+# Earthie Platform: Gemini Integration

 This project integrates Google Gemini models into a Node.js/Next.js application to provide advanced AI chat capabilities for the Earth2 metaverse community.